Dan-Boat/PyESD/docs/source/examples.rst

 .. warning::
-    Please note that this page is under active delopement!
+    Please note that this page is under active delopement and would benefit from its extension!
 Thanks for the understanding